-Additional information on these drilling results is disclosed in the Corporation's 2019 press releases dated March 18, May 17 and May 28, and 2020 press releases dated April 20 and May 20.
+Additional information on these drilling results is disclosed in the Corporation's press releases dated March 18, May 17 and May 28, 2019, April 20 and May 20, 2020, and dated March 31, May 13 and June 15, 2021.

-In addition to the drilling, a 3D induced potential geophysical survey was completed over the entire deposit area, comprising 65 lineral kilometres of surveying to cover an area of about 25 square kilometres.
+In addition to the drilling, a 3D induced potential geophysical survey was completed over the entire deposit area, comprising 65 lineal kilometres of surveying to cover an area of about 25 square kilometres.
 A magnetic survey utilizing drone technology was also completed over the area.

-Results of the drilling indicate the potential to expand the resource at depth, and to discover additional mineralization to the north of the resource.
-Further drilling programs will include delineation drilling with the goal of expanding the resource and step-out exploration drilling to test for additional mineralization to the north and south of the resource.
+Results of the drilling indicated the potential to expand the Mineral Resource at depth, and to discover additional mineralization to the north of the Mineral Resource.